-Parent Company or Subsidiary Project Name Associated with Disbursement Disbursement description Reason for Disbursement Asset / Expense Amount disbursed during the period ended March 31, 2024 Amount disbursed during the period ended December 31, 2023 Future amount to be disbursed Exact or Estimated Date of Disbursement ThUS\$ ThUS\$ ThUS\$ SQM Salar S.A.
-19-C016500 - Pond flowmeters and levels This project takes responsibility for an opportunity to improve the speed of data analysis and efficiency in decision-making.
-Sustainability: Environment and Risk Prevention Assets 4 25 171 12-31-2024 SQM Salar S.A.
+Parent Company or Subsidiary Project Name Associated with Disbursement Disbursement description Reason for Disbursement Asset 31, 2023 Future amount to be disbursed Exact or Estimated Date of Disbursement 10.0010000 Dond This project takes responsibility for an appartunity to improve the Sustainability: / Expense ThUS\$ ThUS\$ ThUS\$ SQIVI Salar S.A. flowmeters and levels This project takes responsibility for an opportunity to improve the speed of data analysis and efficiency in decision-making.
+Environment and Risk Prevention Assets 4 25 171 12-31-2024 SQM Salar S.A.
 19-C018600 - Facility Improvements, Automation and control The project will automate the control systems for monitoring the Lithium Carbonate plant.
 Sustainability: Environment and Risk Prevention Assets - 5 18 12-31-2024 SQM Salar S.A.
-19-C022800 - Implementation of Restrooms in TAR Plant The project involves the implementation of definitive bathrooms in the TAR plant, which must include bathrooms, showers and a men's and women's changing room.
-Sustainability: Environment and Risk Prevention Assets - 24 35 12-31-2024 SQM Salar S.A.
+Implementation of Restrooms in TAR Plant The project involves the implementation of definitive bathrooms in the TAR plant, which must include bathrooms, showers and a men's and women's changing room.
+Environment and Risk Prevention Assets - 24 35 12-31-2024 SQIVI Salat S.A.
 19-C022900 - Improved Safety Conditions in Lithium Carbonate Plant ISO 45001 The project consists of improving the conditions and operability of emergency showers in PQL and other safety devices necessary for ISO 45001 certification.
-Sustainability: Environment and Risk Prevention Assets - 61 - 03-31-2024 SQM Salar S.A.
-19-C023000 - Structural modification and compliance with standard DS43 Comply with DS43 through structural modifications and union of both warehouses, installation of new ventilation points, certifications and engineering at the Carmen Chemical Plant.
-Environmental processing Assets - 398 832 12-31-2024 SQM Salar S.A.
-19-C023500 - Compliance with standard DS594 - Li2CO3 and modification of PT construction Comply with DS594 through structural modifications that allow the facilities to provide the sanitary conditions to support the increase in staffing at the El Carmen Lithium Chemical Plant.
+Sustainability: Environment and Risk Prevention Assets - 61 - 03-31-2024 19-C023000 - Structural modification and compliance with standard DS43 Comply with DS43 through structural modifications and union of both warehouses, installation of new ventilation points, certifications and engineering at the Carmen Chemical Plant.
+Environmental processing Assets - 398 832 12-31-2024 19-C023500 - with standard DS594 - Li2CO3 and modification of PT construction Comply with DS594 through structural modifications that allow the facilities to provide the sanitary conditions to support the increase in staffing at the El Carmen Lithium Chemical Plant.
 Environmental processing Assets - 167 470 12-31-2024 SQM Salar S.A.
 19-C023800 - Installation and structural adaptations L3 - DS43 Comply with DS43 through structural, electrical and access modifications and the creation of rack support for satellite carts at the Carmen Chemical Plant.
 Sustainability: Environment and Risk Prevention Assets - 150 574 12-31-2024 SQM Salar S.A.
 19-L018900 - Evaporation 2018-2019 It includes improving the current lysimeter stations and implementing new stations in important sectors that are not currently measured, with the ability to remotely transmit information.
 Sustainability: Environment and Risk Prevention Assets - 23 - 03-31-2024 SQM Salar S.A.
-19-L021400 - Environmental monitoring 2019 PSA The project consists of implementing a 2019 environmental follow up plan, monitoring optimal compliance with current environmental provisions.
-Environmental processing Expense - - 21 09-30-2024 SQM Salar S.A.
-19-L025300 - Compliance with health department water permit This considers the regularization of the potable water system and the disposal of sewage waters from management.
+The project consists of implementing a 2019 environmental follow up plan, monitoring optimal compliance with current environmental provisions.
+Environmental processing Expense - - 21 09-30-2024 This considers the regularization of the potable water system and the disposal of sewage waters from management.
 Sustainability: Environment and Risk Prevention Assets 15 73 150 09-30-2024 SQM Salar S.A.
-19-L031300 - Global FM Compliance for Maintenance Area This considers generating protection and backup systems to ensure reliable operation of medium voltage equipment.
-Environmental processing Expense - 40 230 09-30-2024 SQM Salar S.A.
+Maintenance Area This considers generating protection and backup systems to ensure reliable operation of medium voltage equipment. processing Expense - 40 230 09-30-2024 SQM Salar S.A.
 19-L034700 - Electrification of Ponds- Stage III (15 ponds) The project seeks to electrify the 15 wells medium-tension line, decreasing the use of generators that cause a greater impact in terms of CO2 emissions, diesel fuel consumption and maintenance costs.
 Sustainability: Environment and Risk Prevention Assets - 28 - 03-31-2024 Subtotal 19 994 2,501